adaltas/node-nikita/docs/content/about/tutorial.md

 }
 ```

-As you can see, `config` is made available as a destructure property of the argument that handler receives.
+As you can see, `config` is made available as a destructure property of the argument that the handler receives.

 ### Calling actions